jonathanjafari/medical-codex-pipeline/README.md

 ---

-**Note:** This is a class project using sample data.
+**Note:** This is a class project using local raw data.
 Real-world deployment requires licensed datasets, secure storage, and HIPAA compliance.